fylgja/site/src/components/transform.md

 ---
 title: "Transform"
-description: "Add transforms with ease with the power of CSS variables"
+description: "Add transforms with ease, with the power of CSS variables."
 npm: "@fylgja/transform"
 tags: ["utils"]
 preview: "addon.png"
 ---

+Add transforms with ease, with the power of CSS variables.

 ## Installation